nsyee/nodejs.org2books/README.md

 # nodejs.org2books
-A script to convert Node.js Documentation to some E-book formats(currently pdf only). see [here](http://nodejs.org) about Node.js.
+A script to convert Node.js Documentation to some E-book formats.
+This supports pdf/epub/mobi formats, but epub and mobi are alpha quality currently.

+see [here](http://nodejs.org) about Node.js.

 ## Requirements
 - [Calibre](http://calibre-ebook.com/)